 Applications are reviewed by a panel of academics associated with the programme.
 A shortlist of applicants is confirmed, based on assessment of achieved or predicted undergraduate degree grade, academic references, personal statement and CV.

-Shortlisted applicants will be invited to attend interviews in Oxford.
 The interview panel will include at least three academics.
 You will be asked to give a presentation on a research project you may have carried out (around 10 minutes) and then to answer questions related to your project and about the general field of structural biology.
 You may be asked to analyse some data or a publication which you have not previously seen.
 You will be asked to explain your motivation for applying for this course.

 There will be the opportunity to meet with current students and potential supervisors either before or after the interview.

 How your application is assessed

 Your application will be assessed purely on your proven and potential academic excellence and other entry requirements published under that heading.

 References and supporting documents submitted as part of your application, and your performance at interview (if interviews are held) will be considered as part of the assessment process.
 Whether or not you have secured funding will not be taken into consideration when your application is assessed.